5 Ways to Check Your Mississippi EBT Balance

 SHARE

-Your Electronic Benefit Transfer (EBT) card holds funds from the Supplemental Nutrition Assistance Program (SNAP) or Temporary Assistance for Needy Families (TANF).
-Keeping track of your available funds helps with budgeting and prevents coming up short at the checkout counter.
+Your EBT card delivers benefits from the Supplemental Nutrition Assistance Program (SNAP) and EBT Cash, such as Temporary Assistance for Needy Families (TANF).
+Keeping track of your available funds helps with budgeting and prevents unexpected shortages.
+Performing a regular EBT balance check in Mississippi is a straightforward way to stay informed about your account.

-This guide details the different ways you can check your EBT balance in Mississippi, from using a mobile app to calling customer service.
+This guide will show you how to check EBT balance in Mississippi using several methods, from a mobile app to calling the EBT Customer Service line.

 How to Check Your EBT Balance in Mississippi

-Go to the ConnectEBT portal and choose “Mississippi.”
+Go to the ConnectEBT website and choose “Mississippi.”

-Enter your 16-digit EBT card number, Social Security number, and date of birth.
-Then, create or enter your User ID and password.
+Enter your 16-digit EBT card number, SSN, and date of birth, then create or enter your User ID and password.

-After you submit your information, the next screen will show the available balance for each benefit type.
+After you submit your information, the next screen shows your available balance for each benefit type.

-Download the Benny app from the App Store or Google Play.
+Download the Benny app from the App Store or Google Play and open it.

-Sign up using your phone number or email address.
+Sign up with your phone number or email address.

-Once linked, the app displays your current SNAP and EBT Cash balances on the home screen.
+The app will then display your SNAP and EBT Cash balances on the home screen.

-Benny also provides cashback on eligible EBT purchases at many national chains, including Costco, Walmart, and Walgreens.
+Benny also provides cashback opportunities on eligible grocery purchases at participating stores.

-Enter your 16-digit EBT card number and the last four digits of your Social Security number when prompted.
+Enter your 16-digit card number and the last four digits of the cardholder’s SSN when prompted.

-The automated system will announce the current balance for each benefit on your card.
+The automated system will announce your current balance for each benefit.

 4. Check Your Last Store Receipt